nitin-chvx/newfile/README.md

 my name is nitin
 i am learning git hub.
-this is my 3 day of learning github. i am study in mangalyatan
+this is my 3 day of learning github. i am study by youtube.